-In this paper, we will show that both GW170817 and GW190425 can be easily explained by a simple toy model of hybrid stars based on the above three scenarios.
-We do not aim to pin down the models for nuclear and dark matters, but to demonstrate the viability of the hybrid star scenarios.
-There are many bosonic dark matter model candidates, some of which predict light dark matter particle such as axion \citep{Kuster:2008zz}.
-However, if the dark matter is too light, it is not easy to form compact stars \citep{Eby:2019ntd} but the cloud around a compact star or black hole \citep{Hannuksela:2018izj}.
+In this paper, we show that both GW170817 and GW190425 can be easily explained by a simple toy model of hybrid stars based on the above three scenarios.
+We do not aim to pin down the models for nuclear and dark matter, but to demonstrate the viability of the hybrid star scenarios.
+There are many bosonic dark matter model candidates, some of which predict light dark matter particles such as Axion \citep{Kuster:2008zz}.
+However, the ultralight dark matter is difficult to form compact stars \citep{Eby:2019ntd}, instead it may form dark matter clouds around compact objects \citep{Hannuksela:2018izj}.